JimDesu/basis-lang/spec.md

 Receivers are *always* applied at the partial-application site for command references (`{logger :: log}` resolves dispatch and bakes the receiver in immediately); non-receiver parameters may be applied or deferred (`_`).
 The full mechanics of partial application &mdash; including the mode-marker filter (CREATE deferred-only, UPDATE applied with ceiling-tracking, READ flexible) &mdash; are in &sect;9.14.

 The four constructional forms &mdash; their capture rules, their ceiling computations, their mark-conformance rules, and the seven fexpr-restrictions A&ndash;G &mdash; are detailed in &sect;8.
-The class-system extension that admits fexpr-typed parameters under fexpr-relevance taint is in &sect;9.20.
+The concept-system extension that admits fexpr-typed parameters under fexpr-relevance taint is in &sect;9.20.

 ### 3.17 Scope Blocks: `.scope`